 The score you receive for your applause rate must be viewed critically because the rate only shows the number of likes for each post.
 This means that potentially the most liked post can actually be your most disliked post, but the post has been exceptionally viral.
 Now, you need to figure out one core question: What does your audience like and what do they dislike?

-For example- Let’s say you have 112,320 likes on a post.
+For example- Let's say you have 112,320 likes on a post.
 We then need to dig deeper into your post to see why this post has received so much positive feedback.
 Is this post popular because people are interested in the 50% discount for next Sunday or because the post leaves a heartwarming message?
-It is important to explore the underlying reasons of the applause rate scores.
+It is important to explore the underlying reasons for the applause rate scores.

 There are three important numbers to measure how is your social media campaigns reach your business objectives; Amplification rate, Conversation rate, and Applause rate.